-In human body games, players learn to place the organs in the human body.
-In the process, they also learn about each organ’s function.
+In human body games, players learn to place the organs in the human body and learn about each organ’s function in the process.
 Often the games are such that they feel like operating a patient using an operating table and surgeon’s equipment.
-They usually also contain a book with interesting information about the human body and that can help kids memorize complicated words used in anatomy.
-Therefore, human body games can also help expand vocabulary.
-Anatomy games can also make great gifts especially for kids that are generally interested in science and biology.
+They usually contain a book with interesting information about the human body and that can help children memorize complicated words used in anatomy, thereby expanding children's vocabulary.